OctopusDeploy/blog/blog/2022-q3/top-8-container-registries/index.md

 ---
-title: What is a Container Registry?
-A Guide + Top 8 Registries to Consider
+title: "What is a container registry?
+A guide + top 8 registries to consider"
 description: There are many container registry services, suitable for all different kinds of teams.
 We look at the top 8 and why you might consider them.
 author: andrew.corrigan@octopus.com
 visibility: public